Website Logo www.CubanCigarWebsite.com

 Figurados

-The ring size of a cigar is the cigar's diameter, quoted as the number of 1/64's of an inch.
-Perfectos are measured at their thickest point.
+The ring gauge of a cigar is the cigar's diameter, measured in sixty-fourths of an inch.
+For example, a ring size of 50 represents 50/64 of an inch.
+Figurado shaped cigars are measured at their thickest point.

 Standard (medium) 40 - 45